hotosm/underpass/doc/schemas.md

 [Ogr and GDAL](https://www.osgeo.org/projects/gdal/) are the basis for many GIS projects, but has [minimal OSM](https://gdal.org/drivers/vector/osm.html) support.
 It can read the OSM XML and PBF formats, and can import into a database.
 It uses a different schema for each table.

+osm2pgsql does not support updating from `.osc` change files.

 &nbsp;